-Sales and funds under management
+Sales and Funds under Management

 Prudential delivered overall sales growth during the first half of 2007 with total new insurance sales up 12 per cent from the first six months of 2006 to £1.3 billion on the annual premium equivalent (APE) basis.
-At reported exchange rates (RER), APE sales were up six per cent on the same period in 2006.
-This is equivalent to insurance sales of £9.7 billion on a present value of new business premium basis (PVNBP), an increase of four per cent on 2006 at CER.
+At reported exchange rates (RER), APE sales were up 6 per cent on the same period in 2006.
+This is equivalent to insurance sales of £9.7 billion on a present value of new business premium basis ("PVNBP"), an increase of 4 per cent on 2006 at CER.

-Total gross investment sales were £25 billion, up 55 per cent on the first half of 2006 at CER.
-Net investment sales of £5 billion were down three per cent from net investment sales in 2006 at CER.
+Total gross investment sales were £25 billion, up 55% per cent on the first half of 2006 at CER.
+Net investment sales of £5 billion were down 3% from net investment sales in 2006 at CER.